Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

-The Hamiltonian density $\HC_{\text{KGM}}$ of a complex Klein-Gordon field that couples minimally to an electromagnetic $4$-vector potential $\bA$ was introduced in Sec.~\ref{sec:hd-kgm} by Eq.~(\ref{hd-kg-max}).
-We now define for this Hamiltonian density an ``extended gauge transformation'' by means of the generating function
+The Hamiltonian density $\HC_{\text{KGM}}$ of a complex Klein-Gordon field that couples to an electromagnetic $4$-vector potential $\bA$ was introduced in Sec.~\ref{sec:hd-kgm} by Eq.~(\ref{hd-kg-max}).
+We now define for this Hamiltonian density a \emph{local} gauge transformation by means of the generating function